gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 <img src="/wp-content/uploads/8-9-team-issues-switch.png" srcset="/wp-content/uploads/8-9-team-issues-switch.png" class="img-bordered img-responsive center">

+***

 ## Local Workspaces

-Local Workspaces give you quick access to repositories you use the most on this machiene, display statuses, allow multi-repository actions and more!
+Local Workspaces allow you to create easily accessible groups of reposities, take actions across multiple repositories, view details about their state at a glance, and share them with your team.

 ### Create a Local Workspace

-To create a Local Workspace, select <button class="button button--success button--ui button--nolink">+ New Workspace</button> (or <button class="button button--success button--ui button--nolink">+ Create a Worspace</button>.).
-Select “Local Workspace” and then name your Workspace, and browse to select repositories to add to your Local Workspace.
+To create a Local Workspace, select <button class="button button--success button--ui button--nolink">+ New Workspace</button> (or <button class="button button--success button--ui button--nolink">+ Create a Worspace</button>).
+Then, select “Local Workspace”, name your Workspace, and browse to select repositories to add to your Local Workspace.
 You may select individual repositories, a directory of repositories, or a VS Code Workspace (.code-workspace).
 Optionally, you can also provide an icon and description.

 <img src="/wp-content/uploads/create-local-workspace.png" class="img-bordered img-responsive center">

-### Multi-repository actions
+### Local multi-repository actions

 Actions can be performed on multiple repositories within the workspace at once.
 To perform an action on multiple repositories, select the check box next to the repository name and then select the desired action from the options at the top.